postlight/parser/CONTRIBUTING.md

 Here are a few examples of what we consider a contribution:

-- Updates to source code
+- Updates to source code, including bug fixes, improvements, or [creating new custom site extractors](./src/extractors/custom/README.md)
 - Answering questions and chatting with the community in the [Gitter](https://gitter.im/postlight/mercury) room
 - Filing, organizing, and commenting on issues in the [issue tracker](https://github.com/postlight/mercury-parser/issues)
 - Teaching others how to use Mercury